An Easy Guide to Trimmer Maintenance

 Avoid that half-beard trim by fully charging your trimmer before use.
 To keep the battery working to its full potential, be sure to completely charge your trimmer every time you plug it in.
 Plugging your trimmer in here and there for a few minutes is the equivalent of taking a shot of espresso—great in the moment, but you can expect a crash later in the day.
 Before you attempt to trim your whiskers, make sure your trimmer is fully charged to ensure it’s working to its maximum ability.

 Following these tips will ensure your trimmer stays in tip-top shape.
 But, if you didn’t get the memo and your poor trimmer is already KO’ed, don’t worry, we’ve got you covered.
 If you are having problems with your Wahl Trimmer, send it prepaid with a note explaining the problem to: Wahl Clipper Corporation, Attn: Repair Department at 3001 Locust Street, Sterling IL, 61081.
-Or, if you need a new trimmer entirely, you can shop Wahl’s full line of men’s grooming products including trimmers, clippers, shavers and wet goods.
+Or, if you need a new trimmer entirely, you can shop Wahl’s full line of men’s grooming products including trimmers, clippers, shavers and beard & hair care products.